luau-lang/site/_posts/2023-11-01-luau-recap-november-2023.md

 ## Native Codegen Beta

 We are actively working on our new native code generation module that can significantly improve performance of compute-dense scripts by compiling them to X64 (Intel/AMD) or A64 (ARM) machine code and executing that natively.
+We aim to support all AArch64 hardware with the current focus being Apple Silicon (M1-M3) chips, and all Intel/AMD hardware that supports AVX1 (with no planned support for earlier systems).
+When the hardware does not support native code generation, any code that would be compiled as native just falls back to the interpreted execution.

-When working with open-source releases, all binaries now have native code generation support compiled in by default; you need to pass `--codegen` command line flag to enable it.
-We have also integrated native code generation into Roblox Studio [as a beta feature](https://devforum.roblox.com/t/luau-native-code-generation-preview-studio-beta/2572587), which requires manual annotation of select scripts with `--!native` comment.
+When working with open-source releases, binaries now have native code generation support compiled in by default; you need to pass `--codegen` command line flag to enable it.
+If you use Luau as a library in a third-party application, you would need to manually link `Luau.CodeGen` library and call the necessary functions to compile specific modules as needed - or keep using the interpreter if you want to!
+If you work in Roblox Studio, we have integrated native code generation preview [as a beta feature](https://devforum.roblox.com/t/luau-native-code-generation-preview-studio-beta/2572587), which currently requires manual annotation of select scripts with `--!native` comment.

-Since then, we've made some improvements:
+Our goal for the native code generation is to help reach ultimate performance for code that needs to process data very efficiently, but not necessarily to accelerate every line of code, and not to replace the interpreter.
+We remain committed to maximizing interpreted execution performance, as not all platforms will support native code generation, and it's not always practical to use native code generation for large code bases because it has a larger memory impact than bytecode.
+We intend for this to unlock new performance opportunities for complex features and algorithms, e.g. code that spends a lot of time working with numbers and arrays, but not to dramatically change performance on UI code or code that spends a lot of its time calling Lua functions like `table.sort`, or external C functions (like Roblox engine APIs).

+Importantly, native code generation does not change our behavior or correctness expectations.
+Code compiled natively should give the same results when it executes as non-native code (just take a little less time), and it should not result in any memory safety or sandboxing issues.
+If you ever notice native code giving a different result from non-native code, please submit a bug report.

+We continue to work on many code size and performance improvements; here's a short summary of what we've done in the last couple months, and there's more to come!

+- Repeated access to table fields with the same object and name are now optimized (e.g. `t.x = t.x + 5` is faster)
+- Numerical `for` loops are now compiled more efficiently, yielding significant speedups on hot loops
+- Bit operations with constants are now compiled more efficiently on X64 (for example, `bit32.lshift(x, 1)` is faster); this optimization was already in place for A64
+- Repeated access to array elements with the same object and index is now faster in certain cases
+- Performance of function calls has been marginally improved on X64 and A64
+- Fix code generation for some `bit32.extract` variants where we could produce incorrect results
+- `table.insert` is now faster when called with two arguments as it's compiled directly to native code

 ## Analysis Improvements